rcky844/knowledge-handbook/Biology/Botany/Leaves.md

 *See also: [[Gas exchange in plants]], [[Photosynthesis]]*

 ##### Leaf blade
-- **Broad and flat**: Provide a large surface area for gas exchange, and absorbing light for photosynthesis.
+- **Broad**: Provide a <u>large surface area for gas exchange</u>, and absorbing light for photosynthesis.
-- **Thin**: Shorten the diffusion distance for gases to reach the mesophyll cells, as well as allowing light to reach photosynthetic cells easily.
+- **Flat and thin**: <u>Shorten the diffusion distance for gases to reach the mesophyll cells</u> (between internal and external environment), as well as allowing light to reach photosynthetic cells easily.

 ##### Epidermis
 - **Closely packed cells**: Protect the inner tissues of the leaf from mechanical damage and infections.